 “I started off in Washington at the Central Intelligence Agency and went to law school at night while I was working at CIA,” recalled William Barr in a 2001 oral history for the University of Virginia.

 The new Attorney General, approved by the Senate on Thursday, has what Trump might call “deep state” credentials.

 Barr comes to the job as the nation’s chief law enforcement officer at a pressure-packed moment.
-Special Prosecutor Robert Mueller has begun to disclose “the heart” of his case against President Trump’s campaign entourage: the interactions of his campaign manager Paul Manafort and Konstantin Kilimnik, a Russian trained as a translator the Russia’s military intelligence agency, the GRU.
+Special Prosecutor Robert Mueller has begun to disclose “the heart” of his case against President Trump’s campaign entourage: the interactions of his campaign manager Paul Manafort and Konstantin Kilimnik, a Russian trained as a translator for Russia’s military intelligence agency, the GRU.

-Not only is Barr now Mueller’s boss, he is also in charge of the FBI, where deputy director Andrew McCabe and other senior officials contemplated the possibility that the president of the United States was–and perhaps is–an agent of a foreign power..
+Not only is Barr now Mueller’s boss, he is also in charge of the FBI, where deputy director Andrew McCabe and other senior officials contemplated the possibility that the president of the United States was–and perhaps is–an agent of a foreign power.

 To this subterranean power struggle, Barr brings a key asset: formative CIA experience.

 Barr came to Langley in 1973.
-He was a 23 year graduate of Columbia with a masters in Chinese studies His resume shows he toiled at the agency by day and attended George Washington University law school at night.
+He was a 23 year old graduate of Columbia with a masters in Chinese studies.
+His resume shows he toiled at the agency by day and attended George Washington University law school at night.
 The Watergate scandal was ravaging the agency’s reputation and bringing down president Richard Nixon.